ska-telescope/ska-oso-pht-ui/docs/src/DataPage.rst

 ~~~~~~~~~

 The SDP (Science Data Processor) page is linked with the observation page so observation sets can be specified for which a data product is requested.
 Here, you can request a single or multiple sdp data products for an observation set or all observation sets added to your proposal.
-:ref:`Figure <datapage>` shows the layout of the sdp data page in light mode when no data product has been added to observation set(s).
+:numref:`Figure %s <datapage>` shows the layout of the sdp data page in light mode when no data product has been added to observation set(s).

 .. |icosdp| image:: /images/addsdp.png